nielrenned/refunct-tas-archipelago/README.md

 # Refunct for Archipelago
-⚠️ Very new and quite untested ⚠️
+⚠️ New and quite untested ⚠️

 How does it work, what are items and locations?
 - You will have to unlock every cluster of platforms (that normally rise by pressing a button).
 - Location checks are making platforms grassy (200+ locations).
-- BUTTONS ARE NOT CHECKS, IN FACT PRESSING A RED BUTTON BUGS THE GAME FOR NOW, SO DON'T PRESS IT :)
+- Buttons and platforms underneath buttons are not checks.
 - Your goal is to collect 100 Grass and then jump on platform 20-1 in the very bottom-left.

 ## Here's how to play Refunct in Archipelago.